 The Online Orchestra is a research project funded by the Arts and Humanities Research Council (AHRC).
-We're asking how we can use the internet to give children and amateur musicians who live in remote communities around the country the same opportunities to play in an orchestra as those who live in larger towns and cities.
-We're designing an online orchestra that will allow people who live hundreds of miles apart to make music together for the first time.
+The project asked how we can leverage network technologies to give musicians who live in remote communities the same opportunities to play in an orchestra as those who live in more urban areas.
+The project designed an online orchestra that allowed people who lived hundreds of miles apart to make music together for the first time.

-Yet in parts of the country such as Cornwall, where many people live in geographically remote communities, it's often difficult to find the opportunity to make music with other people: either there are not enough musicians living in one place, or the time and expense of travel prevents regular participation.
+Yet, in parts of the country such as Cornwall, where many people live in geographically remote towns and villages, it can be challenging to make music with other people: either there are a shortage of musicians living in the area, or the time and expense of travel prevents regular engagement.